 - Crohn’s disease

-The types and amounts of microbes surviving in the gut depend on many factors, such as the following:
+The types and amounts of beneficial and harmful microbes surviving in the gut depend on many factors, such as the following:

 - Types of foods consumed